bcTornado608/CopperEssentials/README.md

   - Copper Hoe - Harvest crops and replant with one click!
   - (TODO) Copper Bucket - Contain up to 8 unit of liquid!
 Fluid engineering has never been easier!
 - Make the game funner:
-  - (TODO) Copper Sword - Get the head of the mob you just killed!
+  - Copper Sword - Get the head of the mob you just killed!
 Player heads as well!
   - Craft name tag with copper and spider thread!
 Name your pets and your equipments, many resource packs can show special texture for items with special names!
 - More to be added...
 Create a feature request if you have any idea!